imattice/bookstore/sites/bookstore_README.txt

 Password: password
 Database host: 127.0.0.1
 Database port: 8889

+Site maintenance account has the same username and password.

 4. Navigate to localhost:8888 using your favorite browser and complete the drupal installation.